haberdashPI/vscode-master-key/notes.md

 - have a debug mode that shows which command got executed from the given keybinding (with an option to show or not show prefixes)

-- binding validation checks that there aren't non-modifier bindings that capture input outside of the text editor
-  OR
-  all non-modifier keys (k or shift+k) get a condition added to them so they don't mess up input boxes ???

 - support multiple keyboard layouts in the visual documentation